Athena-ins/athena-contracts/audit/AuditResponse.md

 Status: fixed

 note for auditors: Integrating individual computation of rewards per user would be too time consuming at the moment and rewards may be negligible.
-We have implemented a two functions to avoid the loss of additional rewards and will review in what shape they can be redistributed to users in case the amounts are worthwhile.
+We have implemented two privileged functions in the `StrategyManager` to avoid the loss of extra rewards.
+If the amounts become worthwhile, we will review how they can be redistributed to users.

 ## [L-01] Possible silent overflow Low